Yu Huiyong: Biography

 Taking an ever more prominent role, in 1968 Yu Huiyong chaired the criticism meeting against He Luting, president of the Shanghai Conservatory of Music.
-In 1969 he participated to the CPC 9th National Congress and was appointed standing committee member of the Shanghai Municipal Revolutionary Committee.
+In 1969 he participated to the 9th National Congress of the Chinese Communist Party and was appointed standing committee member of the Shanghai Municipal Revolutionary Committee.

 In 1970 Yu Huiyong was transferred to Beijing to become a member of the Cultural Group Under the State Council of the People's Republic of China chaired by Wu De.
-He was in charge of following movie transposition of model operas like The Legend of the Red Lantern, Red Detachment of Women, etc. In 1973 he was elected member of the CPC Central Committee by the Party's 10th Congress, and also appointed deputy head of the Cultural Group; later he was promoted to Minister of Culture in 1975 as the post was re-established by the 1st Session of the 4th National People's Congress.
+He was in charge of following movie transposition of model operas like The Legend of the Red Lantern, Red Detachment of Women, etc. In 1973 he was elected member of the Central Committee of the Chinese Communist Party at the 10th National Congress, and also appointed deputy head of the Cultural Group; later he was promoted to Minister of Culture in 1975 as the post was re-established by the 1st Session of the 4th National People's Congress.

 In the last stages of the Cultura Revolution, Yu Huiyong oversaw art production and anti-revisionist works in China, as the film Chunmiao (Spring Sprout), which was criticized by Deng Xiaoping as "ultra-leftist".
-All of this led him to be accused of being part of the Gang of Four plot, aspiring to be a vice-premier and CPC Politburo member.
+All of this led him to be accused of being part of the Gang of Four plot, aspiring to be a vice-premier and CCP Politburo member.
 For that he was arrested in October 1976.
 He committed suicide in August 1977.